Desiderius Erasmus Foundation: Establishment and mission

 The DES was registered in November 2017 in Lübeck.
 It was converted into a federal foundation from a foundation in the regional state of Schleswig-Holstein that had been established two years earlier.

-It is named after the great European Renaissance humanistic Christian thinker and writer Erasmus of Rotterdam.
+It is named after the great Dutch Renaissance humanistic Christian thinker and writer Erasmus of Rotterdam.
 This provoked ironic comments as the AfD has been extremely critical of the European Union and the Euro currency since its foundation in 2013 by the economist Bernd Lucke.
 "The name stands for a pro-European but Eurosceptic position of the party", a party spokesperson explained in 2015.

 The first chairman of the DES was Konrad Adam, a well-known former journalist.

 In 2018, there was an intense competition and power struggle among several foundations to become the officially recognized foundation of the AfD.
 Party chairman Alexander Gauland preferred to have a foundation named after Gustav Stresemann, a national liberal politician who served as Foreign Minister and briefly Chancellor.
 Other party grandees like Alice Weidel, the party whip in the Bundestag, supported DES.

 In April 2018, the national board of the party decided to accept the association of the Erasmus Foundation.
 The party convention in June 2018 held a vote and a two thirds majority agreed to adopt the DES as officially associated foundation.

 The DES describes their mission as providing civic-democratic political educational programs and the promotion of science and scholarly education.

 In accordance with AfD political orientation, the DES has a right-wing orientation.
 It has held several conferences and political seminars.

 In June 2019 they held a large public conference in Berlin on the "growing threats to freedom of speech".
 Among the speakers where the party chairman Jörg Meuthen, Member of the European Parliament, the media scientist Norbert Bolz and the former GDR dissident and later CDU MP Vera Lengsfeld.
 The speeches are documented in the first issue of the foundations journal Faktum.